Please wait...

 Study Programme/Specialization: ( in English language )

 Supervisor: Ing.
-Michal Pechar, CSc.
+Ivan Kelnar, CSc.

 Annotation

-Contact supervisor Study place: Institute of Macromolecular Chemistry of the CAS
+Study place: Institute of Macromolecular Chemistry of the CAS

-Granting Departments: Institute of Macromolecular Chemistry of the CAS
+Guaranteeing Departments: Institute of Macromolecular Chemistry of the CAS

 Study Programme/Specialization: ( in English language )